paleoterra/gitcard/README.md

 The above file tracks your current card and should not be included in a repo (unless you really want to)

+Disabling:

+You can disable git card for specific projects while still using it for others.
+To disable: git card --disable

+This will still create a file in your project, but the prepare-commit-msg will now no longer update the commit message or block a commit with the wrong format.

 # Install into Powerlevel10k